 Slightly press the shutter button and the lamps will either light up to tell you how to proceed, or they won’t and you can then take your shot.
 The correct exposure is given when the red lamp doesn’t illuminate.
 The red light means there is too much light and you need to turn the aperture ring to the right until it disappears.

-If the yellow lamp lights up, that’s an indication that there is not enough light and you need to turn the aperture ring to the left.
+When the yellow lamp lights up, that’s an indication that there is not enough light and you need to turn the aperture ring to the left.
 If it still doesn’t go away, then you need to use a flash or a tripod and cable release.
 If you don’t have a cable release, the self timer lever can be used which is located also on the lens barrel.
 It will last 7-8 seconds before tripping the shutter.

 My Thoughts on the Camera